lucko/bytebin/README.md

 * you're not malicious
 * you don't needlessly spam it
-* your usage isn't illegal or going to get me into trouble
+* your usage isn't illegal, infringing copyright or otherwise going to get me into trouble
 * you provide a `User-Agent` header uniquely identifying your application

 If you're planning something likely to be super duper popular or use a lot of data (say >5GB per month across all users), then please [run it past me](https://lucko.me/) first - otherwise, go for it!

+If you come across any content which is illegal or infringes on copyright, please [get in touch](https://lucko.me/contact) and let me know so I can remove it.

 ## Credits